MysteryBlokHed/webpack-ts-userscript/README.md

 This will output files in the `build/` directory, including `webpack-ts-userscript.user.js`, which is the UserScript.
 Opening this file in your browser with a UserScript extension installed should prompt you to install it.

+## Installation

+Open a built UserScript in a new browser tab with a UserScript extension installed and you should be prompted to install the script.

 ## License

 This template is licensed under either of